 11. There was a time you talked about leaving WordPress.
 Please can you shed more light on that?

 I thought I had to leave wordpress.com, so that I could use a wordpress.org account for my blog instead.
 I wanted to add various functionality on my site that I am not able to do on wordpress.com.
 I wasn’t actually thinking of leaving WordPress nor blogging.
 However, I know now that it was a silly confusion, and I am still very much on wordpress.com, except now it is more like another social media platform where I publicize my blogposts.
-Now, I only publish my full posts on this site, which I built on wordpress.org.
+Now, I only publish my full posts on this site, which I built on wordpress.org (Update: I run two blogs on WordPress, this on .com – Grace and Truth, and the other on .org – Ufuomaee’s Series Blog).

 The difference between wordpress.com and wordpress.org is management.
 Wordpress.com sites are fully hosted and managed on WordPress, while the latter is self managed on a hosting site of your choice.
 There are benefits to both.
 Combining them is magic, and that is what I am doing!